WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 controlled by `example.com`, and a fourth using a secp256r1 certificate owned by `thirdparty.example.com`.

-All 4 signatures rely on the `MI` response header to guard the integrity of the response payload.
+All 4 signatures rely on the `Digest` response header with the mi-sha256 digest algorithm to guard the integrity of the response payload.

 The signatures include a "validity-url" that includes the first time the resource was seen.
 This allows multiple versions of a resource at the same URL to be